UPDATE Jan 2015 Action Sports Cam reviews are down below the video file converting information is first.

 Here is a review on YouTube that compares Contour, Drift and GoPro sports cam video:

-Now the GoPro Hero3 Black edition for $399.99 is a good camera, The processor is unbelievable for fast action focus, even movie studios and TV shows are using this camera.
+Now the GoPro Hero3 Black edition for $399.99 is a good camera, (update the Hero 4 is now out) The processor is unbelievable for fast action focus, even movie studios and TV shows are using this camera.
 The black edition is 12mp and WiFi, the silver edition is 11mp no WiFi, but that’s not the only difference the black edition has resolutions options that the silver edition does not.
 The Black edition has 4k digital at 15fps, 2.7k digital at 30fps, 1440 at 48fps, 1080p at 60fps and 720p at 120fps.
 The silver edition also has the same 11mp processor that the 11mp Hero2 has.
-The Hero3 Silver resolutions are 1080p at 30fps, 1080p at 24fps, 960p at 48fps, 960p at 30fps, 720p at 60fps, 720p at 30fps and WVGA at 120fps. unless your buying one from eBay just to experiment with an action camera, pop for the Black edition you will be glad you did.
+The Hero3 Silver resolutions are 1080p at 30fps, 1080p at 24fps, 960p at 48fps, 960p at 30fps, 720p at 60fps, 720p at 30fps and WVGA at 120fps. unless your buying one from eBay just to experiment with an action camera.
 Buy it from GoPro Only that way you know it wasn’t returned somewhere.
 The GoPro cameras are getting mixed reviews because there have been reports that they are prone to breaking real easy and some reports that some never worked out of the box and some say that customer service at GoPro is horrible, I think that there are so many people breaking the GoPro and trying to scam GoPro, that GoPro doesn’t believe anyone received one broke out of the box.
 But the GoPo Hero 3 black edition that we purchased from Best Buy for $399 did not work at all, would not come on, and yes we tried every suggestion that is out there, holding this button or that button while inserting battery, etc etc….But with our GoPro we clearly noticed that it had been purchased, repackaged and returned to Best Buy and was put back on shelf, someone had taped over the round circle factory taping on package and allot of the parts included had already been opened.
 Best Buy did take it back…..their customer service is allot better than some places.
 But be careful, if you buy from any store, when they take it out of the locked showcase ask to see it, inspect packaging real close before you allow them to just take it to the cash register and place it in the bag.
 We could clearly see after we got our’s home that it had been repackaged.

 UPDATE the GoPro Hero 4 is out…and Better than ever…..